CheongYeeMing/CS4211-PAT-Badminton/README.md

 Before you can run our models, make sure you have already downloaded the PAT software.
 If not, please download it [here](https://pat.comp.nus.edu.sg/?page_id=2587)!

-Once you have downloaded PAT, you can download the above PCSP and PRTS models and verify them in PAT!
+Download the above PCSP and PRTS models and verify them in PAT!